-In about 10 to 20 percent of people with shingles, the rash appears in and around the eye.
+In about of people with shingles, the rash appears in and around the eye.
 This type of shingles is called ophthalmic herpes zoster, or herpes zoster ophthalmicus.
 Shingles in the eye can cause scarring, vision loss, and other long-term problems.
 You can prevent shingles of the eye and its complications by getting vaccinated if you’re over age 50.

 The first shingles symptom most people notice is a tingling or burning pain, often on one side of their body.
 The feeling is often in the trunk area, which includes the: